 Pricing

-It can be very difficult to work out how much the service is likely to cost.
-There are lots of cheap headline rates so check out any charges for sending messages, transferring calls, managing voicemails, managing diaries, all these things can add up.
+It can be very difficult to work out how much the service is likely to cost which is really frustrating.
+There are lots of cheap headline rates so check to see if there are any charges for sending messages, transferring calls, managing voicemails, managing diaries, as all these things can add up.
 If you have to pay for transferred calls, does the transferred leg of the call count as a separate call or part of the same call?
 Do you get any inclusive calls?
 Are you stuck on an inclusive call package or are you charged the best deal on a month by month basis?
-Are the charges based on a price per call, price per minute or price per message?
-If it’s price per minute the longer the call the more money the call centre makes, are the prices calculated to the second or are they rounded up?
-Can you monitor your usage of the service to avoid any nasty surprises?
-How do you pay?
-All these questions need to be asked.

 Terms and conditions